 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Judith Stolwijk: The main advantage of serial dosing is the increase in throughput since a single well is sufficient for full dose-response analysis rather than using one well of cells per single concentration. ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera